 As its name suggests, a training course with the assessment element built in.
 Chainsaw maintenance & crosscutting covered in the same way as below (perhaps slightly less emphasis on the chain detail required to pass the NPTC assessment) the felling part is limited to 200mm diameter at ground level and does not cover quite so many techniques, really the 'what if's' are less comprehensively covered.
 A good choice for those not intending to be regular chainsaw operators, perhaps it is one small part of their job.
 I regularly deliver this course to many clients, including civil and marine engineering companies.

-Industry standard training courses followed by independent assessment.
+Industry standard tree surgery training courses followed by independent assessment.
 Comprehensive training, in chainsaw maintenance, crosscutting.
 Tree felling up to 380mm diameter is covered together with felling techniques for more scenarios.
 More time spent in practice.
 Suitable for those intending to be regular chainsaw operators and also a requirement to progress through further training units.

 No – it’s all available to hire at modest costs (please advise before course) and it can be useful to try a range of equipment before committing your own money.
 Some items of PPE really are personal and for modest cost would be worth getting in your size – such as gloves.